All Products

 Note

-• Suitable for AP queries on a separate column store node.
+• Suitable for analytical processing (AP) queries on separate column store nodes.

 Note